Clare Sheridan

-Clare Consuelo Sheridan (née Frewen; 9 September 1885 – 31 May 1970), was an English sculptor, journalist and writer known primarily for creating busts for famous sitters and writing diaries recounting her worldly travels.
+Clare Consuelo Sheridan (née Frewen; 9 September 1885 – 31 May 1970) was an English sculptor, journalist and writer, known primarily for creating busts for famous sitters and keeping travel diaries.
 She was a cousin of Sir Winston Churchill, with whom she had enjoyed an amicable relationship, though her support for the October Revolution in 1917 caused them to break ranks politically.
 She enjoyed travelling around the world; and among her circle of friends were Princess Margaret of Sweden, Lord and Lady Mountbatten, Lady Diana Cooper, Vita Sackville-West and Vivien Leigh.

 Early life

-Clare Consuelo Frewen was born in London, the daughter of Moreton Frewen, the Anglo-Irish owner of Brede Place in Brede, East Sussex, and his American wife, the former Clarita "Clara" Jerome.
-Jerome's mother was the elder sister of Lady Randolph Churchill, which made Clare Sheridan a cousin to Winston Churchill.
+Clare Consuelo Frewen was born in London, the daughter of Moreton Frewen, owner of Brede Place in Brede, East Sussex, and his American wife, the former Clarita "Clara" Jerome (1851–1935), daughter of Leonard Jerome.
+Her mother was the elder sister of Lady Randolph Churchill, which made Clare Frewen a maternal cousin to Winston Churchill.
 Her godmother and namesake was Consuelo Vanderbilt, Duchess of Marlborough.
-Sheridan was educated by governesses at home in Sussex and at a family property in Inishannon, County Cork, before briefly attending a Paris convent school and a German finishing school.
+Frewen was educated by governesses at home in Sussex and at a family property in Inishannon, County Cork, before briefly attending a Paris convent school and a German finishing school.
 She was a debutante at the age of seventeen but turned away from that social scene to attempt to write novels.
 She was encouraged in this by family friends who included both Henry James and Rudyard Kipling.

-She married Wilfred, known as William, Frederick Sheridan in 1910 at St. Margaret's, Westminster.
+She married William Frederick Temple Sheridan (1879–1915) in 1910 at St Margaret's, Westminster.
 They had two daughters; and, when one of them, Elizabeth, died in February 1914, Clare Sheridan made a sculpture of a small weeping angel for the child's grave.
 It was from this piece of art that she discovered an ability for sculpting.
-Wilfred Sheridan was a Lieutenant in the Rifle Brigade, and he was killed while leading his men at the Battle of Loos in 1915, a few days after the birth of the couple's third child, their son Richard.
+William Sheridan was a captain in the Rifle Brigade and was killed in the First World War while leading his men at the Battle of Loos in September 1915, a few days after the birth of the couple's third child, their son Richard.
+Lord Alexander Thynne, a Conservative MP and also an army officer who was killed in 1918, was reportedly a lover of Claire.

 Sheridan moved from France to London to study under John Tweed and Professor Édouard Lantéri.
 An exhibition of her work was a success and led to a number of commissions including a bust portrait of H. H. Asquith for the Oxford Union.